12 Ways To Make Online Training Delivery A Success [Q&A]

 The easy thing to do right now is to stay quiet.
 The right thing to do is over-communicate.
 As long as your being empathetic, supportive and your message is right, you want to be doing everything you can to let your customers and prospects know you’re still here and going above and beyond to help them through this.

-9. If we have media to show during a virtual session, do we show it on our screen or send a link?
+9. If we have media to show during an online session, do we show it on our screen or send a link?

 It’s not uncommon for training sessions to have some form of video or visual prop involved.
 For online videos, it’s perfectly acceptable to share your screen and play the video full screen for your learners.
 Be aware however, this relies on a strong internet connection to host both the web course and buffer a video.
 An alternative is to send a link, however this is best utilised shortly before a break or when learners have time to watch it at a later date.